jmau111/TokenToMe/readme.md

 # TokenToMe #

-Get access token from Twitter
+Get access token from Twitter (in WordPress)

 ## Requirements ##